 Equation (2) shows that the acceleration index is an elasticity, which is a concept widely used by economists since Marshall [19], to study the responsiveness of demand with respect to a change in price of a good.
 More precisely, the acceleration index is an elasticity that relates cumulated stocks (of cases to tests) over possibly extended periods if the epidemic lasts long.
+Mathematically speaking, such an elasticity measures the convexity of the relationship between cumulated cases and cumulated tests, using the non-local property that the linear approximation of any convex function provides a lower bound for that function at any point.
+In contrast, the second derivative is a local measure of convexity.
 Second, an important reason why we call such an elasticity an index of viral acceleration can be clarified using an analogy with linear body motions.
 Given that our analysis relies on data about cases and tests only, with the latter as units of measurement, one can think of the acceleration index as the ratio between current and average viral speed.
 With tests as the unit of measurement, the daily positivity rate $p_T/d_T$ becomes a measure of current viral speed at date T, that is, the fraction of tested people that turn out to be positive on that day.
 The average positivity rate $P_T/D_T$ at date T can be thought of as average viral speed, taken over the entire data sample.
-In Appendix A we illustrate through an example why we do not average over daily positivity rates in the usual way, but rather take the ratio of cumulated cases to cumulated tests.
+In Appendix B we illustrate through an example why we do not average over daily positivity rates in the usual way, but rather take the ratio of cumulated cases to cumulated tests.
 If then current viral speed is larger than average viral speed, we are in a situation of viral acceleration and the pandemic is on the loose.
 In that case, our acceleration index $\varepsilon_T$ is larger than one, which means that increasing tests by 1% leads to more than 1% of new cases.
 An arguably legitimate goal of public health policy would therefore be to make sure that the acceleration index gets smaller than one, i.e. that current viral speed becomes smaller than average viral speed: this would indicate that the pandemic decelerates and becomes under control.
 Ideally, one would like to find ever fewer cases the more one tests.
 This reasoning also shows why it is not sufficient to look at positivity rates alone - they only indicate viral speed.
 What matters for public health is to understand whether speed becomes greater or smaller compared to its historical average as tests increase, which is what our acceleration index measures.
-In Appendix A, we give an example using exponential growth, for which closed-form solutions are derived and can be used to further illustrate the interpretation of the acceleration index as a unit-free elasticity that relates to how the current viral speed compares to its historical average.
+In Appendix B, we give an example using exponential growth, for which closed-form solutions are derived and can be used to further illustrate the interpretation of the acceleration index as a unit-free elasticity that relates to how the current viral speed compares to its historical average.